 You should find a hosting company that can scale up based on your traffic and needs.
-I started with a cheap option in my first year and then scaled up to next tier after my traffic started putting a strain on the server.
-It was easy and pain-free.
+I started with a cheap option in my first year and then scaled up to the next tier after my traffic started putting a strain on the server.
+It was convenient and pain-free.
 You can buy the Domain name directly from the host or have them transfer from another host.

 Here are things to look for in a Web Hosting Company

-Types of Hosting — there are several types of hosting but below are the most common.
+Types of Hosting — There are several types of hosting, but below are the most common.

-- Shared Hosting— shared hosting means that your website sits on servers shared with other websites.
-This is often the cheapest solution and has limitations on how much bandwidth your site can have.
+- Shared Hosting— Shared hosting means that your website sits on servers shared with other websites – This is often the cheapest solution and has limitations on how much bandwidth your site can have.

 Dedicated Server – You will be renting the entire server from the hosting company.
 If you have, the money then go for it!

-Bandwidth — it is the volume of information allowed for a given time, this includes how much you and other people are accessing your blog/website.
-You will not need this in the beginning so I suggest you go for a lesser plan.
+Bandwidth — it is the volume of information allowed for a given time; this includes how much you and other people are accessing your blog/website.
+You will not need this in the beginning, so I suggest you go for a lesser plan.

-Support (24/7) — you want a very responsive tech support – you are bound to contact the hosting company.
+Support (24/7) — you want very responsive tech support – you are bound to contact the hosting company.
 When I first started, I was in contact with mine almost daily.